sack2116/Group-B-Project-2/README.md

 # Team-Project-2
-# Creditworthiness and Risk Assessment: Identifying Factors Influencing Credit Scores and Loan Approval Outcomes
+# Creditworthiness and Risk Assessment: Identifying Factors Influencing Credit Worthiness

 # Project Proposal: Creditworthiness Classification
 ## Objective
 The aim of our project is to uncover patterns in customer creditworthiness to help predict their likelihood of repaying loans.
 We’ll examine relationships between factors such as income levels, payment behavior, credit mix, and debt ratios.
 Our goal is to use these variables to classify customers into categories based on their credit scores—Good, Standard, or Poor—using a machine learning model.
 This project has the potential to support financial institutions in making data-driven decisions on loan approvals, minimizing risk, and promoting financial accessibility.
+The primary objective was to build, evaluate, and compare machine learning models to optimize credit score classification.
+Through this analysis, we aim to provide insights that can guide financial institutions in credit risk assessment.
 ## Questions:
 1. How do various financial metrics and demographics correlate with credit scores?
 2. What are the most influential factors impacting loan approval outcomes?